Kung Fu (2021 TV series)

-Kung Fu is an American martial arts action-adventure television series that premiered on The CW on April 7, 2021.
+Kung Fu is an American martial arts action-adventure television series that premiered on The CW on April 7, 2021, and ended on March 8, 2023.
 Set in the present, it is an adaptation of the 1970s series of the same title.
 It is produced by Warner Bros.
 Television, as was the original series and Kung Fu: The Legend Continues.
 Executive producers include Christina M. Kim (developer of The CW series), Ed Spielman (creator of the original series), Greg Berlanti, Martin Gero, Robert Berens, and Sarah Schechter.
 It is one of a few American network dramas to feature a predominantly Asian American cast, including veteran actor Tzi Ma.
-In May 2021, the series was renewed for a second season which premiered on March 9, 2022.
-In March 2022, the series was renewed for a third season which premiered on October 5, 2022.
+The second season premiered on March 9, 2022, while the third season premiered on October 5 in the same year.
+In May 2023, the series was canceled after three seasons.

 Premise

 Set in the present day, the series follows a young Chinese American woman whose personal issues force her to leave college and make a life-changing journey to an isolated monastery in China.
 On her return to America three years later, she starts using her martial arts skills and Shaolin values to protect her community when her hometown of San Francisco is plagued by ongoing crime and corruption, especially those being threatened by the Triad, all while dealing with her estranged family and searching for the assassin who killed her Shaolin mentor and is now targeting her.

 This version is a re-imagining, rather than a reboot, of the 1972 television series starring David Carradine as Kwai Chang Caine, the fugitive monk traveling the American Old West.